 “When I was a boy, that was an orange grove,” Jakob says, the air around him vibrating with the strangely soothing hum of thousands of busy honey bees.
 “The grove is gone.
 And over there, you can see that orange grove is mostly dead.
 Two new houses have sprung up over there.
 The area is changing.”

 Jakob, a third-generation commercial beekeeper, owns D and J Apiary, an impeccably organized apiary supply store and gift shop nestled along a twisting backroad in Umatilla, arguably one of the prettiest spots in central Florida.

 As available land for hives recedes, he is grateful for the St. Johns River Water Management District’s apiary lease program.
 The district began an informal leasing program about 10 years ago, but recently redesigned the program to ensure that it was equitable to all applicants, covers the district’s administrative costs and didn’t overload district staff who manage the program.

 “The program grew out of the U.S. Department of Agriculture’s request for state agencies to make land available to beekeepers when possible,” says district Land Manager R.H.
 Davis, who works closely with participating beekeepers.
 “There was a loss of suitable areas to overwinter the hives, concern about the effects of agricultural herbicide and pesticide practices, and beekeepers needed opportunities to protect their bees.”

-The district, which owns more than 730,000 acres of land, is a natural fit for an apiary leasing program, says David Westervelt, the Florida Department of Agriculture and Consumer Service’s assistant chief for apiary inspections.
+The district, which owns or manages more than 770,000 acres of land, is a natural fit for an apiary leasing program, says David Westervelt, the Florida Department of Agriculture and Consumer Service’s assistant chief for apiary inspections.

 Apiary programs on public lands are increasingly important as Florida’s natural areas continue to yield to the state’s growth needs, he says, stressing that honey bees are the world’s most important pollinators of food crops.